bot-app/trading/docs/docker_quickstart.md

 !!!
 Warning
     Due to the above, we do not recommend the usage of docker on windows for production setups, but only for experimentation, datadownload and backtesting.
-    Best use a linux-VPS for running freqtrade reliably.
+    Best use a linux-VPS for running trading reliably.